BioSchemas/bioschemas.github.io/README.md

 This repo contains the files for the Bioschemas website.
 The website is deployed on [GitHub](https://github.com/) using [Jekyll](https://jekyllrb.com/).

 ## Contribute
 Feel free to propose changes to the Bioschemas website!
 This can be done by opening an issue on our [specifications repo](https://github.com/BioSchemas/specifications) or by forking this repository and making a pull request.
-The content of this website is build using a combination of Markdown and HTML.
+The content of this website is built using a combination of Markdown and HTML.

 ### Previewing your changes on your own fork

 Since the website uses [GitHub pages](https://pages.github.com/) for its deployment, it is possible to create live previews to inspect your changes.
 Go to your fork -> settings tab -> pages and select the branch you are working on to activate GitHub pages.
 GitHub will do the rest and will tell you at which url the website will be served.

 ### Deploying the website locally

 It is possible to preview the website locally to preview changes.
-We recommand installing Ruby version 2.7.3 or earlier since recent version are not compatible with Jekyll.
+We recommend installing Ruby version 2.7.3 or earlier since recent version are not compatible with Jekyll.
 If you already have the correct Ruby installed on your machine, then the following files will allow you to get started by installing the relevant dependencies:

 - Install Jekyll and Dependencies: ```gem install jekyll bundler jekyll-redirect-from``` and ```gem install jekyll-sitemap```
 - Clone the repository: ```git clone https://github.com/Bioschemas/bioschemas.github.io.git```